 Closest of these tracts to the ocean is.....

 park has entrances located on both North Main St and Forest Ave.
 It

 contains 232 acres that include the Barnes Wildlife Sanctuary, the

 Cohasset Boy Scout Retreat and the Cornelia and Richardson White Woods

-of which are part of the hiking trails of Holly Hill Farm a privately owned organic farm that seems to welcome visitors on it's land and trails.
+of which are part of the hiking trails of Holly Hill Farm a privately owned organic farm that welcomes visitors on it's land and trails.
 There are maps of their hiking trails available for a small fee at the farm.